Butt rot

 Butt rot is a disease of plants, mostly trees, caused by fungi.
-The fungus attacks the moist, poorly protected undersurface of tree trunk's thickest part (the "butt" above the root, as opposed to "top"), where the end of the stem makes contact with the soil.
+The fungus attacks the moist, poorly protected undersurface of a tree trunk's thickest part (the "butt" above the root, as opposed to "top"), where the end of the stem makes contact with the soil.
 It may affect the roots as well, causing a disease known as root rot.
 It then moves up into the interior of the plant, producing a roughly conical column of dead, rotted plant matter, up to one and a half meters long in severe cases.
 Such an infection is likely to impair the transport properties of the xylem tissue found at the center of the stem.
 It also weakens the stem and makes the plant more vulnerable to toppling.
 One particularly virulent species of fungus associated with butt rot is Serpula himantioides.

+Common causes

+Fungi can enter the base of the tree through mechanical damage caused by lawn mowers, construction or logging.

+Soil compaction may also lead to fungal infections as it may impact root health, making the tree more susceptible to infection.

+A tree may also become weaker with old age, leading to higher chances of fungal infection.

+Specific fungi

+Many fungal species are associated with butt rot, including: